AI Governance Diagnostic

 Availability Intro calls and early-stage engagements

 CLEARANCE evaluates governance structure only.
 It does not assess AI model performance, output accuracy, or system safety.
-The report identifies structural governance gaps — it does not determine whether a regulatory breach has occurred.
+The report identifies structural governance gaps.
+It does not determine whether a regulatory breach has occurred.

 This is what one finding looks like.

-FS-G14 · Financial Services Critical
+Financial Services · UK Critical

 No named SM&CR accountable individual for AI decision system

-SM&CR Senior Managers Regime FCA Principle 3 DUAA 2025 UK GDPR Art 22C
+SM&CR Senior Managers Regime FCA Principle 3 DUAA 2025 UK GDPR Art 22

 Update the relevant Statement of Responsibilities immediately.
 Name the accountable Senior Manager.
 Document the oversight protocol.
 Add AI systems to the Management Responsibilities Map.